 - Please include a check, money order, or credit card authorization with your application submission.
 NO CASH can be accepted at this time.

-If paying by check or money order please make it payable to the Colorado Department of Revenue or CDOR.
+- If you are paying by check or money order please make it payable to the Colorado Department of Revenue or CDOR.

-If paying by check or money order, please send only the amount due.
+If you are paying by check or money order, please send only the amount due.
 DO NOT add on extra service fees, as they do not apply to fees submitted by mail.

 - To accommodate email submissions, the MED is also offering an online payment option available via the Colorado Interactive Payment System.
 For applicants using this online payment option, a MED staff member will contact you via email with a link to submit your payment.